MantasSilanskas/Advent-Of-Code-2022/README.md

 # [Day 07](https://github.com/MantasSilanskas/Advent-Of-Code-2022/blob/master/Day07/main.py)

-Today I learned about Dictonaries in python.
-Whole task was quite interesting at first input was scary but in the end it was quite easy to parse it.
-Made another logic mistake in part 2 when looking for min() value declared my answer variable as 0 which was min() value.
+Today I learned about Dictionaries in python.
+The whole task was quite interesting at first input was scary but in the end, it was quite easy to parse it.
+Made another logic mistake in part 2 when looking for the min() value and declared my answer variable as 0 which was the min() value.

 [Day 07 repo](https://github.com/MantasSilanskas/Advent-Of-Code-2022/tree/master/Day07)